OpenFn/women-for-women/README.md

     `Creating a new user for ${employee.fields.First name Last name} ...`

 ### Authorization with Azure
-OpenFn is leveraging the adaptor `language-http` to connect with the Microsoft Graph API.
+OpenFn is leveraging the adaptor `language-http` to connect with the `Microsoft Graph API` in order to perform operations in Azure AD and across other Microsoft products. **See API Docs:** https://docs.microsoft.com/en-us/graph/

 1. We are authorizing with Azure AD `on behalf of a user` - [see docs here](https://docs.microsoft.com/en-us/graph/auth-v2-user?context=graph/api/1.0)
 2. To enable this, Admin users needs to grant `Delegated Permissions` via the API Permissions menu item in the [Azure AD Portal](https://portal.azure.com/?feature.checklist=true#blade/Microsoft_AAD_RegisteredApps/ApplicationMenuBlade/CallAnAPI/appId/a699c0b6-e5c2-4d12-9350-5f5f13154a06/isMSAApp/)